Part time Jobs in UK for Indian Students in 2026

 Study Abroad Expert

-Part-time Jobs in the UK for International Students: Do you wish to work while you study in the UK?
-Part-time jobs can help international students supplement their income and the cost of living in the UK, including accommodation, food, and transportation.
-In this article, we will cover all aspects of part-time jobs in the UK for international students.
+Do you wish to work while you study in the UK?
+Part-time jobs in UK can help international students supplement their income and the cost of living in the UK, including accommodation, food, and transportation.
+In this article, we will cover all aspects of part-time jobs for international students in the UK.

-Managing the cost of living in the UK can be really tough at times for international students especially when the city they are living in is too pricier than their home country.
-For this reason, many international students opt to work on their weekends and post-study hours during the weekdays.
-While a part-time job helps international students be self-dependent, the certifications received after the completion of these help students get good work opportunities in the future.
+Part Time Jobs in UK for International Students Managing the cost of living in the UK can be really tough at times for international students, especially when the city they are living in is more expensive than their home country.
+For this reason, many international students opt to work part-time on their weekends and post-study hours during the weekdays.
+While a part-time job in UK helps international students become self-dependent, the certifications received after completion of these help students get good work opportunities in the future.
 The experience gained also helps students to assimilate better into the British work culture and acquire new skills.

 Before taking any part-time job, work placement, internship, unpaid, or volunteer work, check that your Tier 4 (general) UK student visa allows you to work in the UK.
 Working for too many hours can make you feel tired and stressed, which will directly affect your studies.
-That is why many universities and colleges recommend international students work for a maximum of 15 hours per week.
+That is why many universities and colleges recommend that international students work for a maximum of 15 hours per week.
 The rationale behind this is maintaining a study-life balance.
 You need to think about how a job will affect your daily life, and seek help from your tutor or international student support officer if you have any concerns.

-• Maximum of 20 hours per week of paid/unpaid work for those studying at a full-time degree level or more only during the university term time.
+• Maximum of 20 hours per week of paid/unpaid work for those studying at a full-time degree level or more, only during the university term time.

 • The student visa must be valid and issued for a full-time course.